claire-codes/rainbow-tree/README.md

 - Add ability to modify colours from options
 - Make sure it doesn't override gitignored ones
 - Make sure it doesn't override other git statuses
-- Apply to filenames
+- Modify filenames colour from folder names
-- Rotate around colours up to 12 (or whatever) deep
+- Add ability to change the way folder and file colours are different